front-end-intermediate/DOM-Scripting/readme.md

 xhr.send();
 ```

-Copy and paste the above into myscripts to test.
+Copy and paste the above into `myscripts.js` to test.

 We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
 HTTP methods are typically verbs that describe what the request your making does.

 The four most common are GET, POST, PUT, and DELETE.
 You can see a list at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 The way you send information to an API will vary from API to API.
-For example, to get post 42 on JSON Placeholder, you’d use `https://jsonplaceholder.typicode.com/post/42`.
+For example, to get post 42 on JSON Placeholder, you’d send a GET request to `https://jsonplaceholder.typicode.com/post/42`.

 The most common response type from API calls is JSON - [JavaScript Object Notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).